 The Rev. John Albert Williams, editor of The Monitor newspaper, led much of the charge against the film.
 Using his paper, The Monitor asked if “Our Omaha Friends” would help prevent “Dixon’s Photo Play” from showing in the city and called for a meeting the next Sunday at Grove Methodist Church.
 “All fair-minded, justice loving people of the city” were called to “sustain us in this protest.”
 Williams quoted the author of the movie as saying,

-“tend[ed] to incite race riot or race hatred or which shall represent or purport to represent any hanging, lynching, burning or placing in a place of ignominy, any human being, the same being incited by race hatred.”
+In 1931, more than 15 years after it came out, Mayor Richard Metcalfe wanted to make the movie illegal.
+He proposed a law to ban an film or play that, “tend[ed] to incite race riot or race hatred or which shall represent or purport to represent any hanging, lynching, burning or placing in a place of ignominy, any human being, the same being incited by race hatred.”

 The Second Recorded Racist Lynching in Omaha